 We need as many community members as possible coming forward to share their story.
-The Commission wants to hear from anyone who has experienced harm from their own or someone else’s gambling at Crown.
+The WA Royal Commission wants to hear from anyone who has experienced harm from their own or someone else’s gambling at Perth Crown.
+It's not too late, the Royal Commission are still taking submissions until Monday the 2nd of August.

 What is gambling harm?